gohugoio/hugo/content/en/troubleshooting/faq.md

 ###### Why is my page Scratch or Store missing a value?

 The [`Scratch`] and [`Store`] methods on a `Page` object allow you to create a "scratch pad" on the given page to store and manipulate data.
-Values are often set within a shortcode, a partial template called by a shortcode, or by a markdown render hook.
+Values are often set within a shortcode, a partial template called by a shortcode, or by a Markdown render hook.
 In all three cases, the "scratch pad" values are not determinate until Hugo renders the page content.

 If you need to access a "scratch pad" value from a parent template, and the parent template has not yet rendered the page content, you can trigger content rendering by assigning the returned value to a noop variable: